watercraft/ketch/README.md

 The CLI interfaces in Ketch can take a combination of environment variables and command line arguments.
-Here I'm setting environment variables that are common to all four server instences:
+Here I'm setting environment variables that are common to all four server instances:

 ```
 # export KETCH_MEMBER_LIST=server1,server2,server3,server4